|A gorgeous rhododendron on the tour of the Princeville, Hawaii Botanical Garden in 2015.|

 Back at our hotel by 10:30 pm and with a plan to see them again tomorrow night at a Mexican Restaurant we loved last time we were here, today we’re on our own for a busy day.
 At 11:20, we’ll leave the hotel to head to the CVS Pharmacy, where at their Minute Clinic, we’ll stay in the car for our drive-up Covid tests.
 We should have the results by Saturday morning, the day we leave.

-After picking up a few items for a few South African friends, we’ll head to Old Navy for me to purchase a pair of jeans which I’ll have to try on.
-Sizing has changed in the past nine years since we’ve been gone, and I can’t be sure my usual size will be right.
-I really don’t enjoy trying on clothes, but it’s a must.
+After picking up a few items for a few South African friends, we’ll head to Old Navy to purchase a pair of jeans that I’ll have to try on.
+Sizing has changed in the past nine years since we’ve been gone, and I can’t be sure my usual size will be correct.
+I don’t enjoy trying on clothes, but it’s a must.
 I tossed my last worn-out pair of jeans in the hotel room in Milwaukee.

 Tom will have to entertain himself while I shop.
 But somehow, he manages to stay busy while I shop for anything.
 He prefers not even to enter a store if he can help it.
 Then again, if he went into a Fleet Farm store to buy his jelly candies, I’d wait in the car for him.

-Ease and convenience are important for us in everything we wear and use.
+Ease and convenience are vital for us in everything we wear and use.
 Whatever we purchase in the US is done so with this in mind.
-We’ve found that we don’t have much luck purchasing clothing or shoes that meet our expectations in most countries other than the US.
+We’ve found that we don’t have much luck buying clothing or shoes that meet our expectations in most countries other than the US.
 Durability, ease of cleaning and washing, and comfort are always of the utmost importance.

 After today, the shopping will be done, and packing will be on our minds.
 My bag is packed except for the new items I’ll purchase today and miscellaneous items we’re picking up at the mailing service tomorrow.
 On Saturday, we’ll load up the few toiletries, and we’ll both be good to go.